Vindulamj/Charon-3.0.0/README.md

 - [x] Delete
 - [x] List
 - [x] Pagination
-- [x] attributes and exclude attribte support for all operations
+- [x] attributes and exclude attribute support for all operations